Distributed Mode¶

 Serialization¶

 As for the protocol, since we have a fixed schema by nature(all nodes use the same binary, so the types are the same across all nodes), we can take advantage of a schemafull protocol.
-From this reason, we choose Cap'n Proto from reflect-cpp's supported protocols.
+For this reason, we choose Cap'n Proto from reflect-cpp's supported protocols.

 Network¶